DaSausiBoi/VW-DEMO-Docs/docs/source/index.rst

 existing DEMO located in the Highway of the Autoliv Auburn Hills Technical Center (ATC).

-Check out the :doc:`introduction` section for further information, including how to :ref:`install` the project.
+Check out the :doc:`introduction` section for further information, including how to execute project :ref:`installation`.

 .. note::